Differences Between a Secured and Unsecured Line of CreditPublished on April 8, 2022 by Daniel Azzoli

 - valid contact information.

 Keep in mind that because you’re not providing an asset as collateral, the financial institution is taking a bigger risk by lending to you.
-This usually results in higher rates and limited loan amounts.
+This usually results in higher interest rates and/or fees and limited loan amounts.

 Benefits of an Unsecured Line of Credit